hassio-addons/addon-ssh/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

-1. If you installed the "SSH server" add-on from the built-in add-on, then remove that one first.
 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "SSH & Web Terminal" add-on.
+2. Install the "SSH & Web Terminal" add-on.
-1. Configure the `username` and `password`/`authorized_keys` options.
+3. Configure the `username` and `password`/`authorized_keys` options.
-1. Activate `ssl` on the Web Terminal if you use it.
-1. Start the "SSH & Web Terminal" add-on.
+4. Start the "SSH & Web Terminal" add-on.
-1. Check the logs of the "SSH & Web Terminal" add-on to see if everything went well.
+5. Check the logs of the "SSH & Web Terminal" add-on to see if everything went well.

 **NOTE**: Do not add this repository to Hass.io, please use: